 Next you continue to Muscat and Muttrah, the older parts of town.
 In Muttrah you visit the Fish Souq, where the day's catch is offered for sale.
 Grouper, tuna, sardines and octopus are all regular catches, and the souq is a great place to see Omanis going about their everyday business.
-Further along Muttrah cornice, you pass the faded facades of merchant's houses dating to the time of Portuguese influence and control of the region.
+Further along Muttrah Corniche, you pass the faded façades of merchants' houses dating to the time of Portuguese influence and control of the region.
 Delicate balconies and decorations are testament to this influence.

 Behind these buildings lies Muttrah souq.
 This is a traditional souq selling handicrafts, fabric, Omani clothes, spices, jewellery and all sorts of hardware, and is far more aimed at locals than tourists.